-In their first two years in the doctoral program, students must meet with their faculty adviser as part of their annual progress evaluation.
-During these meetings, the faculty adviser should revisit the plan of study to assess student progress and, if necessary, suggest corrective actions and/or adjust the plan.
-The student is responsible for scheduling this meeting near the end of the Spring term, and should be fully aware that many professors may be unavailable after the end of the term.
+In their first two years in the doctoral program, students must meet with their faculty advisor as part of their annual progress evaluation.
+The relevant advisor for these meetings is the first-year advisor until the student has identified a dissertation advisor, at which point that individual becomes the relevant advisor.
+During these meetings, the faculty advisor should revisit the plan of study to assess student progress and, if necessary, suggest corrective actions and/or adjust the plan.
+The student is responsible for scheduling this meeting near the end of the Spring term and should be fully aware that many professors may be unavailable after the end of the term.
 Failure to schedule this meeting in a timely manner may lead to the evaluation being undertaken without student participation.

-Aside from the evaluation undertaken with the faculty adviser, the Doctoral Program Director may also solicit comments from faculty with whom the student has taken coursework during the year, especially in relation to courses in which the student did not perform adequately (i.e., received a G, I or lower than B grade).
+Aside from the evaluation undertaken with the faculty advisor, the Doctoral Program Director may also solicit comments from faculty with whom the student has taken coursework during the year, especially in relation to courses in which the student did not perform adequately (i.e., received a G, I or lower than B grade).